Paragraph Length Distribution

 stableCategory: content-structure · Methodology v4.5

-Paragraph size decides how easily AI systems can lift and quote your text, and that is what this parameter checks.
+Paragraph size decides how easily an AI system can lift and quote your text.

 Signal Source